Skip to content

 }

-Errors use a consistent shape and appropriate HTTP status:
+Errors use a flat shape and an appropriate HTTP status:

 StatusMeaning